mcfly1885/mcfly1885/README.md

  - Programming Languages: Java, Python, C++
  - Always open to learn something new 🌱

- My favorite repo is [Bash Utility Scripts](https://github.com/mcfly1885/bash-utility-scripts), a collection of Bash script to automate operation on Linux.
+ My favorite repo is [Bash Utility Scripts](https://github.com/mcfly1885/bash-utility-scripts), a collection of Bash scripts to automate operation on Linux.